tbhb/typing-graph/README.md

 ```

 Each node in the graph carries its own metadata, enabling frameworks to apply different validation or transformation logic at each level of the type structure.
+See the [first inspection tutorial](https://typing-graph.tbhb.dev/tutorials/first-inspection/) for a complete walkthrough.

 ### Inspecting functions